aws-amplify/docs/docs/cli/usage/mock.md

 ```

 ### Function mock limitations
-`amplify mock function` provides a great way to quickly get started testing your Lambda functions.
-However, it does not attempt to fully simulate the Lambda runtime environment and there may be some cases where the behavior of your function when mocking differs from executing in the cloud.
-For example, mock runs on your local OS and does not attempt to emulate Amazon Linux which is what your function will execute on in the cloud.
-Testing your function with mock should be used to get quick feedback on the correctness of your function but should not be used as a substitute for testing in a cloud development environment.
+`amplify mock function` does not attempt to fully simulate the Lambda runtime environment.
+There may be some cases where the behavior of your function when mocking differs from executing in the cloud.

+For example, mock runs on your local OS and does not attempt to emulate Amazon Linux which executes your function in the cloud.
+Testing with `amplify mock function` should be used to get quick feedback on the correctness of your function but should not be used as a substitute for testing in a cloud development environment.

 ## Config files